ivettemar16020/ClientXMPP/README.md

 Just execute the following command:

   pip install -r requirements.txt

 And run:

-python main.py
+  python main.py -q

 In your python environment.

+### How to use
+1. When the program starts it will ask the user to select either if he wants to login or create a user.
+2. After selecting one option, it will show up the second menu with the functionalities.

+NOTE: It is not necessary to add the suffix @ alumnchat.xyz in any of the username options.

 ## Functionalities